CN Looks Forward to Engaging With Kansas City Southern to Finalize Definitive Merger Agreement

 Welcomes determination by KCS board of directors that CN’s offer is reasonably expected to lead to “Company Superior Proposal”

-MONTREAL, April 24, 2021 (GLOBE NEWSWIRE) -- CN (TSX: CNR, : CNI) today announced that it looks forward to engaging with the board of directors of Kansas City Southern (: KSU) (“KCS”) to complete confirmatory due diligence and finalize a definitive merger agreement to combine the companies and create the premier railway for the 21st century.
+MONTREAL, April 24, 2021 (GLOBE NEWSWIRE) -- CN (TSX: CNR, NYSE: CNI) today announced that it looks forward to engaging with the board of directors of Kansas City Southern (NYSE: KSU) (“KCS”) to complete confirmatory due diligence and finalize a definitive merger agreement to combine the companies and create the premier railway for the 21st century.

 CN welcomes the determination by Kansas City Southern board of directors that CN’s proposal to combine with KCS could reasonably be expected to lead to a “Company Superior Proposal” as defined in KCS’ existing merger agreement with Canadian Pacific Railway Limited (“CP”).